syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Dealing-with-selection-changed.md

 ---
 layout: post
 title: Dealing with selection in Xamarin Segmented Control | Syncfusion<sup>&reg;</sup>
-description: Learn here all about Dealing with selection changed support in Syncfusion<sup>&reg;</sup> Xamarin Segmented Control (SfSegmentedControl) and more.
+description: Learn how to handle selection change in Syncfusion<sup>&reg;</sup> Xamarin Segmented Control (SfSegmentedControl).
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Dealing with selection changed in Xamarin Segmented Control
+# Dealing with Selection Changed in Xamarin Segmented Control

-The selection changed event occurs when there is a change from one segment item to another in the segmented control.
-It can be handled by two ways.
+The selection changed event is triggered when there's a transition from one segment item to another within the segmented control.
+It can be managed in two ways.

-## User interface
+## User Interface

-When users navigate from one item to another, selection is changed, so that the [`SelectedIndex`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSegmentedControl.html#Syncfusion_XForms_Buttons_SfSegmentedControl_SelectedIndex) value is updated to the new index of the item.
-The segmented control provides the [`SelectionChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSegmentedControl.html#Syncfusion_XForms_Buttons_SfSegmentedControl_SelectionChanged) event, which is triggered when the selection is changed with the [`SelectionChangedEventArgs`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SelectionChangedEventArgs.html).
+When users navigate from one item to another, the selection is updated, and the [`SelectedIndex`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSegmentedControl.html#Syncfusion_XForms_Buttons_SfSegmentedControl_SelectedIndex) value reflects the new item index.
+The segmented control provides a [`SelectionChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSegmentedControl.html#Syncfusion_XForms_Buttons_SfSegmentedControl_SelectionChanged) event, which is triggered during selection change with the [`SelectionChangedEventArgs`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SelectionChangedEventArgs.html).

-[`Index`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SelectionChangedEventArgs.html#Syncfusion_XForms_Buttons_SelectionChangedEventArgs_Index) - Gets the current index value of the selected item.
+- [`Index`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SelectionChangedEventArgs.html#Syncfusion_XForms_Buttons_SelectionChangedEventArgs_Index): Retrieves the current index of the selected item.

 {% tabs %}